Sampling in Software Engineering Research: A Critical Review and Guidelines: Sampling: A Primer

 Another reasonable argument for representativeness is that sample parameters mirror known distributions of population parameters.
 If we know the approximate distributions for a population of projects' size, age, number of contributors, etc., we can compare the sample parameters (e.g. using the chi-square goodness-of-fit test) to see if they differ significantly.
 If the sample parameters are close to known population parameters, the sample is representative on those dimensions.
 If the sample and population match on known dimensions, it seems more likely (but not guaranteed) that they will also match on unknown dimensions.
 This is the argument of quota sampling.
 Unfortunately, concerted efforts will be needed to establish population parameters for common units of analysis in software engineering research.

 A quite different argument is the appeal to universality.
 Suppose we have good reasons to believe that the phenomenon of interest affects the entire population equally.
 For example, Fitt's law predicts the time required to point at a target based on the target's size and distance \citep{Fitts:1954wz}.
 Insofar as Fitt's law is universal, researchers can argue that sampling is irrelevant---all samples are representative.

-The appeal to universality could apply to many laboratory studies and is related to debates about generalizing from student participants to professionals \cite[cf.][]{Sjoberg:2002je}.
+The appeal to universality is related to the ongoing debate about generalizing from student participants to professionals \cite[cf.][]{Sjoberg:2002je,feldt2018four}.
+While the details of this debate are beyond the scope of this paper, it is important not to imply a sample of participants is representative simply because they are professionals.
+Suppose researchers conduct an experiment based on a convenience sample of six American white, male, professional developers, who have bachelor's degrees in software engineering and are between the ages of 30 and 40.
+Implying that this sample is representative of professional developers in general because the participants are professionals instead of students is plainly incorrect.

 Contrastingly, some studies address sampling concerns by simply dismissing them on philosophical grounds (as described above).
 Others argue that, practically speaking, statistical generalization is not the purpose of the present study \cite[cf.][]{stol2018abc}.
 There is nothing intrinsically wrong with this as long as the manuscript does not imply representativeness elsewhere.